roed314/seminars/Schema.md

 is_conference| boolean |
-homepage     | text    | link to external homepage display      | boolean | allowed to show; will be true if and only if all organizers have creator privileges archived     | boolean | seminar is no longer active (and won't show up in users' list of seminars) online       | boolean |
+homepage     | text    | link to external homepage display      | boolean | allowed to show; will be true if and only if all organizers have creator privileges owner        | text    | email of owner of seminar, who controls the list of organizers (and can transfer ownership) archived     | boolean | seminar is no longer active (and won't show up in users' list of seminars) online       | boolean |
 access       | text    | we need to make a list of predefined access types